 Feds require airlines to automatically refund passengers for canceled or delayed flights

 Flight delays are shown on a flight information board at Ronald Reagan Washington National Airport on Jan.
-11, 2023 in Arlington, Virginia.
+11, 2023.
 A new federal rule requires airlines to reimburse passengers faster and with cash, not travel vouchers, when flights are canceled.
-(Photo by Alex Wong/Getty Images)
+(Alex Wong/Getty Images)

 The U.S. Department of Transportation announced on Wednesday new rules that will put refunds quickly back into air travelers’ pockets for canceled or delayed flights.